-Important note: ALL Students must complete assignments related to the four major themes of guidance, fifteen hours of community service a year, and portfolio requirements in order to earn a quarter credit in guidance.
-Seniors also need to complete fifteen hours of community service during their senior year in order to receive a diploma.
+Important note: ALL Students must complete assignments related to the four major domains of guidance, fifteen hours of community service a year, and portfolio requirements in order to earn a quarter credit in guidance.

 College and Career

 At Common Ground, we believe that students must begin preparing for college and success after high school the moment they walk through the door as 9th graders.
 Our Student Pathways Team and Guides work deliberately with each student to ensure they have a solid post-high school plan following graduation.
 All students work through a four-year college planning and career development curriculum in their guidance classes.
 In addition to the guidance work, we provide students at all grade levels with significant college and career exploration opportunities each year.
 These exposures are available on a continuous basis in the classroom, on campus with college Admission Officers, and off campus through school trips and "takeover" days.
 We believe that the more information students can access regarding the college-going and admissions process, the better equipped they are to plan for their post-high school endeavors.